 - 6 exhibitions & various events annually; 30,000 objects in our collection

-- Has supported LGBTQ artists for almost 50 years
+- Has supported LGBTQ artists for over 50 years

 Whom to Contact